 - Schools independently teach curriculum and continue Bike to School execution without DOT support.

-- The school holds a bike parade to publicize successful program implementation on National Bike to School Day.
+- The school holds a celebratory community event to publicize successful program implementation on National Bike to School Day.

 - DOT holds a final helmet fitting event and evaluates the Bike to School program at school.